Listen to this article here

 “We’re making history”

-Meanwhile, actor Kubbi, who plays Lorrell in the film, flew down from New York City to audition for the role in June.
+Meanwhile, actor Kubbi, who plays Lorrell in the show, flew down from New York City to audition for the role in June.
 “After seeing the original broadway production” Kubbi said she was amazed at seeing three Black women telling their story.
 She was even more inspired by the 2006 film adaption of Lorrell’s character arc.
 Though, she admitted she was nervous to sing such high notes.

 Forty years after the release of the original Broadway production, Kubbi says it feels like making history.